Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

 howToPhoto: /img/client_3a.jpg
 howToAsked: Very cool stuff!
 Recommend!
 howTo: >-
-  Unlike Excel, organisations benefit from a comprehensive audit trail, data security and transparency.
-Boards, stakeholders and shareholders are increasingly aware of new regulatory and compliance burdens.
+  Strict regulatory and compliance burdens demonstrate why organisations benefit from a comprehensive audit trail, data security and transparency.
 With Visyond, your sensitive financial information is secure and future-proofed.

-  Traditional financial modelling tools perpetuates chaos.
-Making it difficult to reach a single version of the truth that everyone agrees on, creating frustration for everybody involved.
+  Traditional financial modelling tools perpetuates chaos across organisations.
+  Making it difficult to reach a single version of the truth that everyone agrees on.
 Managing an analytical task with inputs from multiple stakeholders can take weeks or months.
-At the same time, the rapid pace of today’s business world requires a quick turn-around - companies cannot afford prolonged decision-making timescales; they need to make strategic decisions quickly.
+At the same time, the rapid pace of today’s business world requires a quick turn-around - they need to make strategic decisions quickly.

   Visyond’s smart, cloud-based spreadsheet platform improves data governance and